Oleh Lysheha: Yara Arts Group

-In 2003 Virlana Tkacz staged “Swan” as a full production at La MaMa Experimental Theatre in New York with Yara artists Andrew Colteaux and Soomi Kim.
+In 2003 Virlana Tkacz staged Swan as a full production at La MaMa Experimental Theatre in New York with Yara artists Andrew Colteaux and Soomi Kim.
 Music was by Paul Brantley, design by Watoku Ueno and video by Andrea Odezynska.
-The critic for the Village Voice wrote: “Andrew Colteaux's vibrant performance as the poem's voice integrated speaking and movement, charting a landscape of loneliness, yearning, and ultimate surrender.”
+The critic for the Village Voice wrote: "Andrew Colteaux's vibrant performance as the poem's voice integrated speaking and movement, charting a landscape of loneliness, yearning, and ultimate surrender."

-Yara’s production of “Swan,” performed at Harvard afterwards.
-Critic Dzvinka Matiash, who wrote in Kyiv’s Komentar: “The production of Swan is a virtuoso translation of Lysheha’s text – it is not simply a literary translation into English, but rather a translation of poetry into the languages of music, light, image, movement of the human body, human voice….
+Yara’s production of Swan, performed at Harvard afterwards, received praise from critic Dzvinka Matiash, who wrote in Kyiv’s Komentar: "The production of Swan is a virtuoso translation of Lysheha’s text – it is not simply a literary translation into English, but rather a translation of poetry into the languages of music, light, image, movement of the human body, human voice….
 This is what art should be like – in the glare of the stage lights you suddenly see the essence.
-But you can only catch a glimpse of it, just as you can only glimpse the swan in this show.”
+But you can only catch a glimpse of it, just as you can only glimpse the swan in this show."

-In 2011 Yara staged Lysheha's poem "Raven," which was nominated for a New York Innovative Theatre award for design.
-“Raven incites this ensemble to glorious flight….The path flown by Raven is, by turns, intoxicating in both its simplicity and complexity.
-I encourage you to follow where it leads wrote Amy Lee Pearsall in nytheatre.com “Perhaps the most amazing thing about bis the magical and masterful way the poetry has been transformed into stage reality.
-If I had to provide examples of the most organic translations from one form of art into another, Virlana Tkacz’s theatrical “re-readings” of modern poetry would certainly be on that list” wrote Kinoteatr’s.
-Roksoliana Sviato, In 2013 Yara created "Dream Bridge," which incorporated Lysheha’s earliest poems and performed it in Kyrgyzstan, Kyiv and in New York at La MaMa Experimental Theatre.
+In 2011 Yara staged Lysheha's poem Raven, which was nominated for a New York Innovative Theatre award for design.
+Amy Lee Pearsall wrote in Nytheatre.com: "Raven incites this ensemble to glorious flight….The path flown by Raven is, by turns, intoxicating in both its simplicity and complexity.
+I encourage you to follow where it leads.
+Kinoteatr’s Roksoliana Sviato wrote: "Perhaps the most amazing thing about bis the magical and masterful way the poetry has been transformed into stage reality.
+If I had to provide examples of the most organic translations from one form of art into another, Virlana Tkacz’s theatrical 're-readings' of modern poetry would certainly be on that list."
+In 2013, Yara created Dream Bridge, which incorporated Lysheha’s earliest poems, and performed it in Kyrgyzstan, Kyiv and at La MaMa Experimental Theatre in New York.

-Tkacz and Phipps translations of Lysheha work have been published in the journals Index on Censorship, Visions International, in the anthologies One Hundred Years of Youth and In a Different Light and on the Poetry International and Yara Arts Group websites.
+Tkacz and Phipps translations of Lysheha work have been published in the journals Index on Censorship, Visions International, in the anthologies One Hundred Years of Youth and In a Different Light, and on the Poetry International websites.